Continuous Bayesian Model Selection for Multivariate Causal Discovery: Abstract

 \section{Abstract}

-Current causal discovery approaches require restrictive model assumptions or assume access to interventional data to ensure structure identifiability.
-These assumptions often do not hold in real-world applications leading to a loss of guarantees and poor accuracy in practice.
-Recent work has shown that, in the bivariate case, Bayesian model selection can greatly improve accuracy by exchanging restrictive modelling for more flexible assumptions, at the cost of a small probability of error.
-We extend the Bayesian model selection approach to the important multivariate setting by making the large discrete selection problem scalable through a continuous relaxation.
-We demonstrate how for our choice of Bayesian non-parametric model, the Causal Gaussian Process Conditional Density Estimator (CGP-CDE), an adjacency matrix can be constructed from the model hyperparameters.
-This adjacency matrix is then optimised using the marginal likelihood and an acyclicity regulariser, outputting the maximum a posteriori causal graph.
-We demonstrate the competitiveness of our approach on both synthetic and real-world datasets, showing it is possible to perform multivariate causal discovery without infeasible assumptions using Bayesian model selection.
+Current causal discovery approaches require restrictive model assumptions in the absence of interventional data to ensure structure identifiability.
+These assumptions often do not hold in real-world applications leading to a loss of guarantees and poor performance in practice.
+Recent work has shown that, in the bivariate case, Bayesian model selection can greatly improve performance by exchanging restrictive modelling for more flexible assumptions, at the cost of a small probability of making an error.
+Our work shows that this approach is useful in the important multivariate case as well.
+We propose a scalable algorithm leveraging a continuous relaxation of the discrete model selection problem.
+Specifically, we employ the Causal Gaussian Process Conditional Density Estimator (CGP-CDE) as a Bayesian non-parametric model, using its hyperparameters to construct an adjacency matrix.
+This matrix is then optimised using the marginal likelihood and an acyclicity regulariser, giving the maximum a posteriori causal graph.
+We demonstrate the competitiveness of our approach, showing it is advantageous to perform multivariate causal discovery without infeasible assumptions using Bayesian model selection.